Developer guide

 The main title of the questionnaire displayed on the user interface.

-with language codes as keys (e.g., "en"
+Must always be provided as an <object> with language codes as keys (e.g., "en"

 ), even if only one language is used.
 This ensures consistency and supports future localization.